 The Calls for Investigation into Vaccine Harms

-The official database for adverse events following any vaccine is the Vaccine Adverse Events Reporting System (VAERS), first established in 1990 and maintained jointly by both the CDC and FDA.[5]
+The primary database for adverse events following any vaccine is the Vaccine Adverse Events Reporting System (VAERS), first established in 1990 and maintained jointly by both the CDC and FDA.[5]
 The intention of the database is to record all medical adverse events following a vaccine for further study as to whether the vaccine was the cause.

 An adverse event is classed as serious when it is life threatening or results in disability, brain damage, admission to hospital, birth defects, or medical intervention to prevent any of those outcomes.[6]